pivotal/docs-tap/supply-chain/development/tutorials/deploy-your-first-workload.hbs.md

     🔎 To view a run information, use 'tanzu workload run get run-id'
     ```

-As per the description of the `AppBuildV1` kind from the `tanzu workload kind list` command, the Supply chain should pull the source code from Git repository, build it using buildpacks and package the output as a Carvel package.
+As per the description of the `AppBuildV1` kind from the `tanzu workload kind list` command, the Supply chain should pull the source code from Git repository, build it using buildpacks, and package the output as a Carvel package.
 That output should then be shipped to the GitOps repository that is configured by the Platform Engineer.
 In your Supply Chain, once the `WorkloadRun` succeeds, you can see the URL for the pull request to the GitOps repository in the `tanzu workload run get --show-details` output in the `gitops-pr` stage results.

 You have successfully deployed your first workload using Tanzu Supply Chains.

 ## Next Steps

-Check out these [How to Guides](./../how-to/about.hbs.md) for developers for learning more about Tanzu Supply Chains.
+Check out these [How to Guides](./../how-to/about.hbs.md) for developers to learn more about Tanzu Supply Chains.

 ## References